Ludger Alscher: Life

-Ludger Alscher studied ancient history and classical archaeology from 1936, first at the University of Münster and then at Ludwig Maximilian University of Munich from 1939.
+Ludger Alscher studied ancient history and classical archaeology from 1936, first at the University of Münster and then at the Ludwig-Maximilians-Universität München (LMU) from 1939.
 Archaeology quickly became the primary focus of his studies, thanks especially to the influence of his teacher at Münster, Friedrich Matz the Younger.
-In Munich he was mainly influenced by Ernst Buschor.
-In 1942 he received his doctorate for a work on depictions of Nike in the round completed at Munich.
+In Munich, he was mainly influenced by Ernst Buschor.
+In 1942, he received his doctorate for a work on depictions of Nike in the round completed at Munich.

 From 1945, Alscher led the establishment of the archaeological institute at the University of Jena, which he was director of until 1951.
 During this period, Alscher achieved his habilitation, in 1950, with a work on early Greek minor sculpture.
 The work was the first part of a multi-volume work on Greek sculpture, Griechische Plastik.
 In 1951, Alscher was hired by the Humboldt University of Berlin, where he taught as a lecturer until 1952, a lecturing professor until 1953 and as chair thereafter.
 In 1968 his chair was incorporated into the research area of Aesthetics and Art History.
 On the one hand, this ran against Alscher's interests, but on the other hand he had to accept that classical archaeology at Humboldt University at this time was in trouble.
-Most of the department's space had been lost and the subject was being reduced to an insignificant specialisation by political pressures.
+Most of the department's space had been lost, and the subject was being reduced to an insignificant specialisation by political pressures.
 Nevertheless, Alscher as head of the department was one of the leading scholars of classical archaeology in the DDR.
 Along with such scholars as Gottfried von Lücken, Carl Blümel, Elisabeth Rohde and Gerhard Zinserling he was one of the most influential voices in his subject.
-In 1985 he died unexpectedly.
+In 1985, he died unexpectedly.
 His successor at Humboldt University was his student and long-term colleague Wolfgang Schindler.
 A large portion of the young archaeologists of the DDR were direct or indirect students of Alscher.